-Investments decreased approximately \$102 million in 2022 The System does not invest in alternative classes of investments such as hedge funds, venture capital and private equity.
+Investments increased approximately \$29 million in 2023.
+The System does not invest in alternative classes of investments such as hedge funds, venture capital and private equity.
 It also does not have a securities lending program.
-The market loss in value of plan assets is a result of market volatility and the effects of the COVID pandemic combined with historically low interest rates and global currency issues during this time.
-Real Estate was the only asset class that yielded positive returns.
+The market gain in value of plan assets is a result of market volatility related to U.S. and global markets rebounding after the COVID-19 pandemic.
+Real Estate was the only asset class that yielded negative returns.

-The System values its assets at "fair value" as discussed in accounting policies footnote 2(f) (Page 25) to the financial statements.
+The System values its assets at "fair value" as discussed in accounting policies footnote 2(f) (Page 23) to the financial statements.
 Fair value is the value the System expects to receive in a current sale between a willing buyer and a willing seller that are equally motivated; that is, other than a forced or liquidation sale.
 The value of publicly traded securities, stocks, and bonds are determined using the latest quote from national exchanges or pricing services.
 These prices reflect the securities' pricing at the close of business and can be affected by such factors as liquidity, current events, and the size of lots being traded.
 Real Estate is valued using appraisal values by approved appraisers who meet professional qualifications.
 The appraisal process involves a significant amount of judgment and estimates.
 As a result, the ultimate value on the sale of the asset may differ from the appraised value.